- Contributions should be submitted in Word format using A4 page

 Gabher and David Stark (eds), Restructuring Networks in Post-Socialism:

-Legacies, Linkages and Localities
+Legacies, Linkages and Localities.
+Oxford: Oxford University

 Press, pp. 115-17.